Backupfridge/password-generator/README.md

 # short-password-generator
-simple shot password generator made in bash. free to modify and share but you must give me credit
+simple short password generator made in bash. free to modify and share but you must give me credit

 gs.sh = generates random text.